commschamp/cc_tutorial/tutorials/tutorial1/README.md

 The transport framing of the message payload is defined inside [include/tutorial1/frame/Frame.h](include/tutorial1/frame/Frame.h) file.
-It manages all wrap / unwrap of the message payload with extra transport fields (just prefixing it with message ID in this tutorial).
+It manages all wrap / unwrap of the message payload with extra transport fields.
+This tutorial just prefixes it with numeric message ID, more complex framing will be introduced and demonstrated in later tutorial(s).

 ## Client / Server Sessions
 Every tutorial (not just this one) uses common I/O management code, which operates on